-From purely a health and safety perspective, Brexit did not do the live music and events industry much harm, that does not mean I was at any time in favour of Brexit, the exact opposite in fact.
+From purely a health and safety perspective, Brexit did do the live music and events industry a huge amount of harm, especially to the European touring sector.
+I was never in favour of Brexit.
 Like most people in our industry, I voted remain.

 Until we actually left the EU most of the European regulations and Directives on health and safety had originated in the UK (not in Europe as many believe).
 The UK was looked upon as a respected leader in health and safety by the rest of Europe.